The Health and Social Care Alliance Scotland (the ALLIANCE) is committed to ensuring that your privacy is protected.

-The ALLIANCE staff, sub-contractors and volunteers are able to access their accounts remotely therefore removing the need for information to be saved to removable media or local hard drives.
-Authorisation to write to removable media is restricted.
-It is the ALLIANCE policy that personal information must not be copied to removable media.
-Any breaches to this policy would lead to severe disciplinary action.
+The ALLIANCE staff, sub-contractors and volunteers can access their accounts remotely therefore removing the need for information to be saved to removable media or local hard drives.

 The ALLIANCE website and contact database are hosted via the internet and accounts are password protected.

-Shared hub computers for hub users have restricted access and cannot access personal information collected by the ALLIANCE.
-Hub computers have access only to the hub drive.
-Users should be aware that any information they store on this drive can be viewed by all other hub users.
+Shared computers for use by visitors to the ALLIANCE have restricted access and cannot access personal information collected by the ALLIANCE.
+Shared computers have access only to the hub and scanned drives.
+Users should be aware that any information they store on these drive can be viewed by all other users.
 Only public information should be stored on this drive.

-Users of hub computers should also be aware that other hub users can access the history of websites that have been previously viewed.
+Users of shared computers should also be aware that other users can access the history of websites that have been previously viewed.

-ALLIANCE staff and volunteers are made aware of the Data Protection Act 1998 and policies and procedures of the ALLIANCE at induction.
+ALLIANCE staff and volunteers are made aware of the data protection legislation and policies and procedures of the ALLIANCE at induction.